 Paul writes to Philemon to forgive his slave who runs away.

 This particular epistle has an unknown author.
-But it is an encouraging letter for Christians that time who suffered.
+But it is an encouraging letter for Christians in that time who suffered.
 This consoles them to believe in Christ, who is greater than any other authority on Earth.

 James, Jesus’ brother, writes this letter to Christian to exhort them to practice their faith in word and deed.

 Here Peter encourages the suffering Christians to continue living a Christian life and inspiring truth through their righteous actions.